Helping you keep track when caring for someone with diabetes

 When caring for someone with diabetes, you have to:

-keep their sugar levels on target
+keep their glucose levels on target

 regulate their insulin doses

-making healthy lifestyle choices
+guide them in making healthy lifestyle choices

 Young people with diabetes – can you help them keep up and keep track?